Perennials/logging-node/README.md

 ##### Constructor
-The `appRequest` parameter is a constructor for a class derived `LoggedHttpAppRequest`.
+The `appRequest` parameter is a constructor for a class derived `PerennialAppRequest`.
 The rest of the parameter are used when creating an HTTP server and are passed directly to `http.Server.listen()`.

 The constructor will instantiate an empty